NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Smoke Curtain.md

 * * *

 You load an extra dose of powder into your shot, causing it to belch a cloud of smoke.
-You make a Strike with your firearm and create a cloud of smoke in a @Template\[emanation|distance:20\] centered on your location.
+You make a Strike with your firearm and create a cloud of smoke in a 20-foot emanation centered on your location.
 Creatures are [[Conditions/Concealed|Concealed]] while within the smoke, and creatures outside the area are concealed to creatures within the smoke.
 The smoke dissipates at the start of your next turn.
 If your Strike is a critical failure, your firearm misfires.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*